Lower bounds to variational problems with guarantees: Summary and outlook

-{\it Acknowledgements.} Discussions with J.~Haferkamp as well as comments by D.~Miller and J.~M.~Arrazola are acknowledged.
-This work has been funded by the DFG (CRC 183) and the BMBF (MuniQCAtoms, FermiQP, Hybrid), the BMWK (EniQmA), the Einstein Foundation, the Munich Quantum Valley (K8), and the Quant\-ERA (HQCC).
-After completion of this note, the author of this note became aware of an exciting related but different relaxation of the infinite translationally invariant ground state problem \cite{SchuchRelaxation} compared to what is stated as Proposition 3.
-It would be interesting to compare the two relaxations.
+Discussions with J.~Haferkamp as well as comments by D.~Miller and J.~M.~Arrazola are acknowledged.
+This work has been funded by the DFG (CRC 183, SPP 2514), the BMFTR (MuniQCAtoms, FermiQP, Hybrid, QuSol, Hybrid++), the BMWK (EniQmA), the Einstein Foundation, the Munich Quantum Valley (K8), the Quant\-ERA (HQCC), and the European Research Council (DebuQC).
+After completion of this work, the author of this note became aware of an exciting related but different relaxation of the infinite translationally invariant ground state problem \cite{SchuchRelaxation} compared to what is stated as Proposition 3.
+It would be interesting to compare the two relaxations, which is left to future work.